Babatunde-Ben/Login-Page-Assessment/README.md

 - It has a login button.
 - A sign-up button for already registered.
 - A forgot-password button when users forget their password.
-- Other links to login instead of email and password
+- Other links to login instead of email and password.

 ---